nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 layout: page
 title: User Guide
 ---
-**Supper Strikers is a desktop application for managing your supper orders.** While it has a GUI (Graphical User Interface), most of the user interactions happen using a CLI (Command Line Interface).
+**Supper Strikers is a desktop application for managing your supper orders.** It is targeted at students living in NUS for ordering delivery from supper stretch.
+While it has a GUI (Graphical User Interface), most of the user interactions happen using a CLI (Command Line Interface).

 * Table of Contents
 {:toc}